cmc-aau/hpc-docs/docs/slurm/request.md

 ```
 Ressources are then freed immediately for other jobs once the command/script exits.
 The terminal will be blocked for the entire duration, hence for larger jobs it's ideal to submit a job through [`sbatch`](#non-interactive-jobs) instead, which will run in the background.

-???+ Note
+[`srun`](https://slurm.schedmd.com/srun.html) is also used if multiple tasks (separate processes) must be run within the same ressource allocation (job) already obtained through [`salloc`](https://slurm.schedmd.com/salloc.html) or [`sbatch`](#non-interactive-jobs), see [example](#multi-node-multi-task-example) below.

+???- Connectivity and interactive jobs
       Keep in mind that with interactive jobs briefly losing connection to the login-node can result in the job being killed.
 This is to avoid that ressources would otherwise remain blocked due to unresponsive shell sessions.
 If you still see the job in the `squeue` overview, however, use [`sattach`](https://slurm.schedmd.com/sattach.html) to reattach to a running interactive job, just remember to append `.interactive` to the job ID, fx `38.interactive`.

-[`srun`](https://slurm.schedmd.com/srun.html) is also used if multiple tasks (separate processes) must be run within the same ressource allocation (job) already obtained through [`salloc`](https://slurm.schedmd.com/salloc.html) or [`sbatch`](#non-interactive-jobs), see [example](#multi-node-multi-task-example) below.

 ## Non-interactive jobs
 SLURM batch scripts is in many cases the preferred way to start jobs and is the recommended way to use SLURM.
 It's different in the way that the ressources are requested.
 It's done by `#SBATCH` comment-style directives in a shell script, and the script is then submitted to SLURM using an `sbatch script.sh` command.
 This is ideal for submitting large jobs that will run for many hours or days, but of course also for testing/development work.
 Ideally, a SLURM batch script should always contain (in order):